 If you’re a podcaster and you’re not quite sure what settings you should use for recording your show, I can shed some light on that for you.
 First, if you’re recording just your own voice, you only need to record in monaural (no need for a stereo track).
 If you’re recording yourself and a guest, use […]Read More Tips on recording a podcast

 Radio imaging can make or break a station.
 If your voice talent sounds confident and in control, your station will sound professional.
 If your voice talent sounds weak, you’ll sound amateurish.
 If there are too many zaps, lasers, and explosions in your radio sweepers, you’ll sound annoying.
-If you use rock music in your sweepers on a country station, you’ll sound like you don’t know your target audience.
-And if you say the same things other stations say in their liners, you’re plagiarizing.
+If you use rock music in your sweepers on […]Read More How do you know if you have great radio imaging?

 If you’re having a problem getting your podcast image to display properly on iTunes , I found a link to a video tutorial that might be helpful.
 The video was created in 2012 when the minimum size of an image for your podcast needed to be 600 x 600 pixels. iTunes has now changed the minimum size to […]Read More How to get your podcast artwork onto iTunes

 I was listening to a podcast the other day on one of my late afternoon walks (yes, we can take walks in the middle of winter here in Central Texas), and I was amazed that the podcast had an annoying spike noise throughout the show.
 I contacted the podcaster and offered up some quick advice […]Read More How to remove a spike (crackle or pop) noise in your podcast

 When recording a phone interview for your podcast, one of the smartest things you can do is to put your microphone source (that’s you) on one track of your recording (track one), and your phone input source (your guest) on another track (for example, track two).
 Feed track one to the left channel recording input in your recording software program, and feed track two […]Read More How to have a cleaner sounding phone interview

 We’ve edited and enhanced many podcasts through the years and the biggest problem we hear in the recordings we enhance is the lack of good room acoustics.
 “Room acoustics” is simply how the room sounds once you turn on your microphone and start talking.
 Most podcasters don’t realize one very simple trick will drastically improve the […]Read More A simple trick that will improve your podcast

 The goal of a post-production podcast engineer is to make a podcast sound the very best it can.
 It’s a time-consuming job, often taking days.
 Some podcasters try to justify leaving noise and verbal flubs in a podcast by saying it makes it sound more authentic.
-Frankly, that’s an excuse for being lazy and not caring about your listener to give them your very best.
-Would you like watching a movie if the director decided to leave in mistakes?
-I doubt it.
-Podcast listeners want quality audio, too.
-But how do you achieve that?
+Frankly, that’s an excuse for being lazy and not caring about your […]Read More Who says podcast listeners like to hear mistakes?